arhennia/AtEase/supabase/README.md

 Without an SMS provider, Google login still works; phone OTP will fail until this is set.

+## 8. WhatsApp guest bookings (required for Phase A)

+Clients book without logging in.
+The app inserts a **pending** row, then opens `wa.me`.

+Paste **all** of `migrations/003_whatsapp_guest_bookings.sql` into SQL Editor and Run.

+Then on the owner dashboard, save a real 10-digit WhatsApp number.
+New studios collect this during onboarding.

+How you know it worked:

+1. Open a storefront (`/p/your-slug`) in a private window (no login)
+2. Book a service → Send on WhatsApp
+3. WhatsApp opens with name, services, date, time, and total
+4. Table Editor → `bookings` shows a `pending` row with `booking_source = whatsapp`

 ## 5. Confirm Auth settings

 - Authentication → Providers → **Email** can stay on (optional email/password fallback)